Our Orange County Property Division Lawyers Help You Protect Your Possessions

 In California, all community property assets are subject to equal division during the divorce process.
-It does not matter what you own or how much it is worth, if it qualifies as a “community property” and it is not protected by a legally-enforceable prenuptial agreement, it is going to be on the table in your divorce, and you are going to need to engage an Orange County high asset divorce law firm to ensure that it is handled appropriately.
+It does not matter what you own or how much it is worth, if it qualifies as a “community property” and it is not protected by a legally-enforceable prenuptial agreement, it is going to be on the table in your divorce, and you are going to need to engage an Orange County divorce law firm to ensure that it is handled appropriately.

 Although they are treated similarly to other forms of property, luxury assets present some unique considerations during the divorce process.
 Whether an asset is of extraordinary value (or essentially priceless) or you have a personal connection to something that you have acquired as a result of your wealth, protecting it during your divorce will be important.
 Our Orange County divorce lawyers have extensive experience representing high-net-worth spouses, and we can use our experience to help you protect the assets you want to preserve once your marriage is over.